Stakeholder Communication

 Information is the most critical asset for business survival.
 SK Networks respects the intellectual property rights and trade secrets of our partners and does not force them to pass over technical data or use intellectual property rights when selecting or transacting.
 Going forward, we will all the more strengthen our information protection system so that the tangible and intangible information of our partner companies can be managed more safely.

 SK Networks is actively participating in SK Group’s shared growth fund and mutual growth programs (CEO seminars, MBAs, etc.).
 Established in an agreement with IBK, the SKN Shared Growth Fund grants low or no-interest loans to suppliers experiencing economic difficulties due to COVID-19 and the economic downturn, a program that provides funds to partners and reduces loan interest.
 Particularly, we have expanded the scope to the suppliers of subsidiaries since 2021.
 We supported Fund of KRW 830 million in 2021, KRW 2.19 billion in 2022, and the maximum level of KRW 4.15 billion in 2023, increasing by more than five times compared to 2021.
-We plan to continue to maintain the current level in 2024.
+We plan to continue to maintain the current level

 Year | Number of Suppliers | Performance |